Thato-Pilusa/Thato-Pilusa/README.md

 <h1 align="center">Hi 👋, I'm Thato</h1>
-<h3 align="center">I'm deeply interested in Cybersecurity and web development.</h3>
+<h3 align="center">I'm deeply interested in Cybersecurity (Blue Team).</h3>

 # 💫 About Me:

-🌱 I’m currently learning Javascript.<br><br>📫 Reach me at: thatopilusa97@gmail.com<br><br>⚡ Fun fact: The first computer bug was an actual bug - a moth trapped in a relay - which caused a malfunction in the Mark II computer in 1947.
-This is where the term "bug" for a computer glitch originated.<br><br>
+🌱 I’m currently learning Threat Hunting.<br><br>📫 Reach me at: thatopilusa97@gmail.com<br><br>⚡ Fun fact: Believe it or not, the vast majority, around 95%, of data breaches are caused by human error!
+This means things like clicking on suspicious links, falling for phishing emails, or using weak passwords can be the key entry point for attackers.<br><br>
 <img align="right" alt="Coding" width="400" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif">